LiuElvin/eBay_ML_Challenge/README.md

 # The Challenge

-The data is from listings on eBay’s German site.

-We, the university student teams, need to use the provided data to solve a real-world e-commerce challenge.
+We, the university student teams, need to use the provided data (from eBay’s German site) to solve a real-world e-commerce challenge.

 While NER is applied in many different settings, for this challenge, NER is applied to eBay listing titles.